premilab-test/premilab-test.github.io/_pages/research.md

 # LLM Math Reasoning
 We have a research group focus on the Math Reasoning of LLM and MLLMs.
 Such as math word problems solving, plane geometry problems solving and other math related tasks.
-For more informaiton please check our the [Premilab-Math](https://premilab-math.github.io).
+For more informaiton please check the [Premilab-Math](https://premilab-math.github.io).

 <!-- <img align="left" width="200" style="margin-right: 10px" src="{{ site.url }}/images/research/GelTip.jpeg" alt="...">